Apprenticeship + is the British Engines mechanical engineering apprenticeship scheme.

 This builds on your Level 2 studies, and takes you up to Level 3.
 A qualification you need to pass your apprenticeship.

-The BTEC Level 3 in Mechanical Engineering is a nationally recognised academic qualification, study takes place one day a week in college (2 year course) A qualification you need to pass your apprenticeship.
+The Level 3 in Advanced Manufacturing study takes place one day a week in college (2 year course) A qualification you need to pass your apprenticeship.

 The HNC is a nationally recognised academic qualification, study takes place one day a week in college.
 (2 year course)